CommandShiftHQ/styling-react/README.md

   - the keys you create within the Homestyles object should match the name of the element you'd like to style in `Home.js`
   - and the values should be style objects that use the same syntax for inline styles (take a look at the slides for reference)
 - import this file into `Home.js`
-- use object notation to add the inline styles from the imported file to the relevant elements
+- use js object dot notation to add the inline styles from the imported file to the relevant elements

 <br />